seanpue/cv/cv-2page.rst

 **reading:** French, German

-**programming:** Python, Perl, Mathlab, R, Java, Javascript, PHP, XSLT
+**programming:** Python, Perl, Mathlab, R, C/C++, Java, Javascript, PHP, XSLT

 .. admonition:: The full version of this C.V. is available at http://seanpue.com/cv

-   This abbreviated C.V. was last updated on 12 August 2015.
+   This abbreviated C.V. was last updated on 31 October 2016.